petersamokhin/nodejs-markdown-site/README.md

         gateway: 172.22.0.254
 ```

 Where `172.22.0.2` is public IP for accessing database.
+You can change it.

 3. Create `/etc/mongod.conf` with following content:
 ```yaml